 The resurgence follows a lean period after 2000-01, when the firm's previously meteoric rise resulted in it upping its lawyer count from 300 to 400 in the course of one year.
 The downturn in the market caught OC by surprise and painful readjustments had to be made.
 During 2002-03, 25 partners (a full quarter of the firm) either jumped ship or were managed out, and the firm embarked on a voluntary redundancy programme amongst their support staff which got rid of around forty employees.
 Profits dipped to an embarrassing average of £233,000 per partner.

 But by 2003 the firm had, one way or another, resolved its problems and was once again firing on all cylinders.
 Managing partner Simon Beswick says that whilst the firm clearly cocked up by being too bullish in its staffing, its client base and deal quality remained exceptional.
 Now that the market has picked up the firm seems to be reaping the benefits, as testified by the resurgence in profits.

 One of OC's trump cards is that its London office (which now undertakes a third of the firm's work) can outsource work to its Bristol and Thames Valley offices.
 These have lower costs, so the firm can turn a bigger profit: great news if you're a partner, rather less so if you're the Bristol-based assistant doing City work.
 Still, at least it's top-end, interesting stuff, and the firm's new salary structure for senior assistants means that you should at least be appropriately paid for it.

 OC may have bitten off more than it could chew a few years ago, but it's unlikely to make the same mistake twice.
-Top quality work, rapidly rising profits and an open and meaningful career structure make OC one of the best firms outside the City.
+Top quality work, rapidly rising profits and an open and meaningful career structure make OC a good egg.

 For more information on Osborne Clarke click here